-Are you in a committed relationship where ADHD a third partner?
+Are you in a committed relationship where ADHD is a third partner?

 Do you wish you could talk to other couples who are living with ADHD?

-Typical symptoms of ADHD – distractability, impulsiveness, disorganization – also impact other family members, especially if they live under the same roof.
+Typical symptoms of ADHD – distractibility, impulsiveness, disorganization – also impact other family members, especially if they live under the same roof.